 The German/Spanish parallel Corpus, PaGeS, is a bilingual parallel corpus composed of two major parts: the core corpus and the supplements.

-The core corpus is comprised of original texts in German and Spanish and their respective translations, as well as a small percentage (around 6%) of texts (in German and Spanish) translated from a third language.
-It includes 178 works of fiction —novels and short stories, making up around 80%— as well as non-fiction — essays and popular science texts.
+The core corpus is comprised of original texts in German and Spanish and their respective translations.
+It includes 178 works of fiction —novels and short stories, making up around 80% — as well as non-fiction — essays and popular science texts.
 The selected works are represented not by the full texts, but rather by samples, allowing for a better cross-section of the texts.

 To guarantee overall quality, the texts have been manually verified at different levels and the automatic alignment of the bisegments, performed by LF-Aligner, some of them by YouAlign or Gargantua has been manually reviewed.
 The German texts have been lemmatized and pos-tagged with Treetagger and the Spanish texts with Freeling.
 The tags of both have been subsequently mapped to the Universal POS tags, that mark the core part-of-speech categories.

 For each occurrence, the original source is provided, which includes information on the author, title, year of the first publication, and — if applicable —the edition used and the part or chapter within the work to which the specific occurrence belongs.
 The complete bibliographic data of the works included in PaGeS can be found here.

 The supplements contain a total of more than 80 million words.
 The supplements include so far:

 In the near future, new collections of bilingual texts of diverse origin are expected to be added.